ncareau/Mikro-Watch/README.md

 ### Manual

-Copy the `.env.dist` file to `.env` and fill the information with your current network.
+Copy the `.env` file to `.env.local` and change the information with your current network.

 - `php mikro-watch influxdb` will push once to influxdb
 - `php mikro-watch daemon` will start a daemon pushing to influxdb each 10 sec.